Marcus Semien Player Props: Rangers vs. Dodgers

-The Texas Rangers, including Marcus Semien (batting .250 in his past 10 games, with two doubles, two home runs, seven walks and three RBI), battle starter Tony Gonsolin and the Los Angeles Dodgers at Globe Life Field, Friday at 8:05 PM ET.
+Marcus Semien -- hitting .257 with two doubles, two home runs, seven walks and three RBI in his past 10 games -- will be in action for the Texas Rangers against the Los Angeles Dodgers, with Bobby Miller on the mound, on July 22 at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rays.
+In his previous game he had a hitless showing (0-for-4) against the Dodgers.

 Marcus Semien Game Info & Props vs. the Dodgers